 Most forms of special primary packaging are being produced to assist with product differentiation.
 Some of the special types are variations on an existing theme.

-The use of plastic, foiled sealed clamshells has been used for exclusive cigarettes.
+The use of plastic, foiled sealed clamshells have been used for exclusive cigarettes.
 Mimicking cigar packaging by putting cigarettes into tins has also been tried.
 Other formats involve packing into a cylindrical tube.
-In some markets, the flowrapping of just two cigarette sticks together is an attempt to sell at a particular price point.
+In some markets, the flow wrapping of just two cigarette sticks together is an attempt to sell at a particular price point.

 Anything which can increase the point of sale presence, enhance the appeal of the cigarette and still be produced economically will be tried.
 As yet, no style has become sufficiently popular to displace any of the four types already listed.